By Ian Wilson (Rated PG)

 “How do you know my name?”
 I asked.

-“I’ve been on the trail of your pack for a while, now,” he answered.
+“I’ve been following your trail for a while, now,” he answered.
 “I know Amund Ulric, alias Hoarfrost, is your cousin and you’re his second in command.”

-“That’s correct,” I said.
-I took a cigarillo out of my pocket and lit it.
+“That’s right,” I said, taking a cigarillo out of my pocket.

 “You a monster hunter?”
 I asked, even though I knew the answer.